Skip to main content

 Lemon Meringue has been tested all over the place, with THC ranging from 18-28%.
 Most batches will hover around the low 20s on average.

 A useful tidbit of information is that this strain is also higher in CBG, or cannabigerol, than most other cannabis strains.
-The experience is quite energizing, although sometimes consuming too much will turn that energy into a nap.
+The experience is quite energizing, and for many, the first time trying Lemon Meringue brings a noticeable sense of uplift and a clear, cerebral head high.
+Users often report an immediate sense of mental clarity and alertness.

 It’s typically a great daytime strain, even when used for wake and bake sessions.

 The high takes a few minutes to kick in but it can last for hours.
-The experience is quite energizing, as is known to boost motivation, creativity, and mood.
+The experience is quite energizing, as it is known to boost motivation, creativity, and mood, while providing a clear-headed, euphoric sense that enhances focus.

-Many people use it as a pick-me-up to perform physical activity or as a focus-booster.
+Many people use it as a pick-me-up to perform physical activity or as a focus-booster, feeling both focused and euphoric.
 Others like to consume Lemon Meringue while practicing their favorite hobbies.

 Consume too much and the THC will take your energy away and turn the experience into an afternoon nap!